 The girls acknowledge the role that SPARK played in establishing their business and developing their confidence: “This scholarship has helped us to build vital skills that will help us in all areas of life.
 We have had amazing experiences this year through the Enterprise scheme and learnt so much.”
 In a personal message to their donor, they add: “We cannot thank you enough for your generosity and for all the opportunities you have created for us.”

-With the help of people like you, SPARK offers a range of opportunities to inspire students like Dan to think entrepreneurially and develop their business ideas.
-This support enabled us to establish the Undergraduate Enterprise Scholarship, the first of its kind in the UK, which provides students with a tailored package of support to give their business the very best chance of success, including:
+With the help of people like you, SPARK offers a range of opportunities to inspire students like Chloe and Abigail to think entrepreneurially and develop their business ideas.
+This support enabled us to establish the Undergraduate Enterprise Scholarship, the first of its kind in the UK.
+We also now offer scholarships for undergraduate students to take a year out from their studies to develop their business idea.
+Our scholarships provide students with a tailored package of support to give their business the very best chance of success, including: